The following is an excerpt from my upcoming book, Dark Sky, A Portal into Mind and Meaning.

 My wife Kirsten and I have come up with a routine that makes for a good star party.
 While folks are enthused about the idea of a party under the stars, their actual interest and patience usually does not run past an hour.
 We start outside the observatory building at the outside pier with a telescope set up to be used visually.
 That might sound strange, but the telescope inside the observatory is configured for photography in a way that is involved and complicated and time consuming to change to be used visually.
 Outside it was Kirsten’s idea to start with the closest objects in the sky and move out.
 If the moon is up we start with that.
 My outside setup is not what is known as “goto.”
 That means a computer is not running it and it won’t automatically slew and point to the object desired.
 The moon is the closest, and easiest to find manually, and I swing the scope to it and get it focused.
 The moon is so bright it almost hurts to look at and of course sets people’s night vision back, but there are usually a half dozen folks who are taking turns looking giving the other viewers some time to recover.

 On an August night before the pandemic, we were in Torrey with a handful of folks who are on the board of Torrey House Press, a nonprofit publisher of books that my wife and I founded.
 Most of them have both a literary and conservation bent and I have known them in both capacities for awhile.
 Even so, between the night, the dark, and the physical closeness of helping my friends find the eyepiece and the focuser, the experience has a new level of intimacy and community.
 As we get started I invite one of our board founders over.
 We stand side by side and I steady her as she uses the step stool to get her eye up to the eyepiece level.
-It is dark enough that I need to take her hand and guide it to the eyepiece so she can find it with their eye.
-Then I place her other hand on the focuser so she can bring the image right to the point that works best for her eye.
+It is dark enough that I need to take her hand and guide it to the eyepiece.
+Then I place her other hand on the focuser so she can bring the image right to the point that works best for her.
 I wait for her to grasp what she is looking at and I get the usual delighted gasp as she pulls her head back and begins to take in what she has just seen.
 She moves back in, plays with the focus and begins to exclaim about how the moon appears to be right there, so close, so detailed.
-She backs away again and looks at the moon with her naked eye to try and take in what she is really seeing.
+She backs away again and looks at the moon with her naked eye and tries to absorb what she is seeing.

 We take turns with the board members and then I swing the scope to Jupiter, an object that is in our solar system but much further away than the moon.
 We can see the spot on Jupiter and three of its moon, all in high contrast, stark black and white.
 The planet is daytime bright and the space around out is inky dark.
 It is, as hoped, otherworldly to see.
 Then on to Saturn with its rings plainly visible.
 Some of the more patient viewers can even make out the shadow of the rings on the planet.
 Finally I swing to M13, a globular cluster in the armpit of Hercules.
 This group of stars amounts to a mini galaxy and is at the outskirts of our galaxy, the Milky Way, 22,000 light years away.
 I mention this distance with the perspective that most of we humans’ written history is only a couple thousand years old.
 The light we are looking at has taken ten times as long as that to get to the opening of our telescope.
 Then I mention the cluster is almost as old as the Universe, almost as old as time itself.
 I am pushing her mind to step through the portal that is open before her.
 With her eye to the eyepiece, she goes quiet, intent, and looks.